chrisdone-archive/caseof/README.md

 A simple way to query constructors, like cases but slightly more concise.

+Prisms from the lens package can also manage this, but this is a bit simpler.

 Aimed at sum types with many constructors:

 ``` haskell